Bug report #2596

 If I close the Identify Results dock, there's no redraw, but it happens again if I click on one of those buttons.

-#20 Updated by Regis Haubourg about 7 years ago
+#20 Updated by Regis Haubourg over 7 years ago

 Another useless redraw: Data is redrawn twice if "option/rendering/feature of feature to draw before updating the display " is set to something different than 0.
 Not good since this option is really nice to let user be patient for huge datasets, he has to be twice more patient ;-)